 Sometimes memory loss can pose challenges for your loved one’s personal hygiene.
 They might forget to shower, brush their teeth or neglect other basic grooming.

 If you notice your loved ones living conditions are starting to deteriorate this might be a sign that they could benefit from memory care and additional support from trained professionals.

 At Clark, our philosophy on dementia care is to focus on what is possible and create an atmosphere where the resident thrives.
 Clark is the first Life Plan Community in the United States to adopt the International Montessori for Aging and Dementia program.
 Our program is led by certified Montessori practitioners, who empower residents with memory loss to lead as independent and purposeful lives.
 Clark does so by creating meaningful routines, activities based on interest, and an environment with memory cues and supports.
 Our program is supported by Music Therapy, Equine Therapy, IN2L computer programs and Eversound headphones for hearing difficulties.

 Rethinking Dementia offers resources, articles and events to help you understand memory loss and find the support for both you and your loved one.

 There are no right or wrong answers when it comes to memory care.
 However, knowing what support is available can provide you with the tools and information you need to make the best decision for your loved one.

-If you think your loved one could benefit from a memory care community, contact our sales counselors at firstname.lastname@example.org or 616-278-6520 or fill out the form below to schedule a personalized consultation to discuss your loved one’s situation and see if Clark is the right fit for your loved one.
+If you think your loved one could benefit from a memory care community, contact our senior living advisors at firstname.lastname@example.org or 616-278-6520 or fill out the form below to schedule a personalized consultation to discuss your loved one’s situation and see if Clark is the right fit for your loved one.